CognaLearn/slate/source/includes/_authentication.md

 ```

-This resource unpublishes specific activity.
+This resource verify sign-in of specific account.

 ### HTTP Request